-- "Lawful Permanent Resident" - "Conditional Resident" - "Asylee or Refugee" - "Parolee-Expires or Parolee-Indefinite" The student is eligible for aid if paroled into the U.S. for at least one year.
-The SAVE response will include Pending Applications or DHS Comments sections indicating one of the documents mentioned in the "Persons paroled into the U.S. for at least one year" section above. - "U.S. citizen" Third-Step Verification is for verifying immigration documentation for eligible noncitizens.
+- "Lawful Permanent Resident" - "Conditional Resident" - "Asylee" or "Refugee" - "Parolee-Expires" or "Parolee-Indefinite" The student is eligible for aid if paroled into the U.S. for at least one year.
+The SAVE response will include Pending Applications or DHS Comments sections indicating one of the documents mentioned in the "Persons paroled into the U.S. for at least one year" section above. - "U.S. Citizen" Third-Step Verification is for verifying immigration documentation for eligible noncitizens.
 If the student provided U.S. citizen documentation, do not complete third-step verification.
 If you accidentally submitted U.S. citizen documentation to SAVE, proceed with verifying the student as a U.S. citizen as instructed in the "U.S. Citizenship Match with the SSA" section earlier in this chapter. - "Cuban/Haitian Entrant" Before submitting documentation for these students through SAVE, click the "Cuban-Haitian Entrant" button under the "Additional Requests" section.
 A Cuban/Haitian Entrant student may be eligible without this response so you must also check the "Cuban/Haitian Immigration Details" section of the response.
-An eligible student will have the comment, "Applicant is a Cuban/Haitian Entrant." - "American Indian born in Canada" For details, see the Jay Treaty section earlier in this chapter. - "Texas or Oklahoma Band of Kickapoo Indians" If this response is received, the financial aid administrator must contact U.S. Department of Education staff by emailing applicationsystemsdivision@ed.gov. - "VAWA Self-Petitioner" Before submitting documentation for these students through SAVE, click the "VAWA" button under the "Additional Requests" section.
-A VAWA student may still be eligible without this response, so you must also check the Victim of Abuse section of the response.
+An eligible student will have the comment, "Applicant is a Cuban/Haitian Entrant." - "American Indian born in Canada" For details, see the Jay Treaty section earlier in this chapter. - "Kickapoo Tribe of Oklahoma and Kickapoo Traditional Tribe of Texas" If this response is received, the financial aid administrator must contact the Department by emailing applicationsystemsdivision@ed.gov. - "VAWA Self-Petitioner" Before submitting documentation for these students through SAVE, click the "VAWA" button under the "Additional Requests" section.
+A student may still be eligible for VAWA status without this response, so you must also check the Victim of Abuse section of the response.
 See the information for battered immigrations-qualified aliens earlier in this document for additional guidance.
 If you have questions about VAWA status, contact applicationsystemsdivision@ed.gov.

-Ineligible statuses:
+Ineligible Statuses: